Kingston and Area Bird Sightings

 Ontario Rare Bird Report

-Ontario Rare Bird Report for the week of April 4, 2025 This weekly report provides information about bird sightings that aresignificant due to the species, the location and/or time of year of thesighting.
-Within these weekly reports, as much detail will be provided aspossible regarding…
+Ontario Rare Bird Report for the week of February 20, 2026 This weekly report provides information about bird sightings that aresignificant due to the species, the location and/or time of year of thesighting.
+Within these weekly reports, as much detail will be provided aspossible…

 The Birdhouse Nature Store